 Sometimes referred to as IaC, it refers to the techniques and tools used to define infrastructure, typically in a markup language like YAML or JSON.
-Infrastructure as code allows Engineers to automate environment setup and teardown.
-Accelerates and de-risks deployment by provisioning gold copy environments on demand.
+Infrastructure as code allows DevOps Engineers to use the same workflows used by software developers to version, roll back, and otherwise manage changes.